SJinKim/SmartCity_Chatbot/README.md

 ```

 *bsp*

 There are two ways to use the chatbot.

-1. Web-Interface:
+### Web-Interface
 - Open your browser and go to `http://localhost:5000`.
 - Enter your legal question in the chat window or upload your case file.
 - The chatbot responds with context-relevant information and generates a suitable notice draft from the case.
-2. API-Endpoints:
+### API-Endpoints
 - Send a POST request to `http://localhost:5000/api/question` with the following parameters:
     - `question`: a string containing your legal question
     - `file`: an optional file containing your case details
 - The chatbot returns a JSON response with the following fields:
     - `status`: a string indicating the success or failure of the request
     - `answer`: a string containing the chatbot's answer to your question
     - `notice`: a string containing the chatbot's notice draft for your case

 ## Dependencies

 ### Backend

-- `Python 3.10.12` (Linux) and `3.11.7` (Windows).
+- `Python 3.10.12` (Linux) and `3.11.7` (Windows)
 - LLM Model (`GPT 3.5 turbo`)
 - Libraries: `OpenAi` and `LangChain`
 - ...